-A new culvert is needed to replace the collapsed 3' x 4' stone box culvert (Culvert No. 42.37) behind the Harbor Village Shopping Center, as shown in Figures 43 and 44.
+A new culvert is needed to replace the collapsed 3' x 4' stone box culvert (Culvert No. 42.37) behind the Harbor Village Shopping Center, as shown in Figures 44 and 45.
 Based on a meeting between the MBTA and the Town of Townsend on February 29, 2008, the MBTA discussed their plans to reconstruct the culvert in 2008 to address the public safety hazard.
-This culvert should have a natural substrate bottom and accommodate wildlife passage in accordance with the Massachusetts River and Stream Crossing Standards.
+This culvert should be constructed in accordance with the Massachusetts River and Stream Crossing Standards.